ckhung5/toy_robot/README.md

 - Currently the commands are in a `.txt` file and TXTParser is to read the commands and make a set of commands related to the robots.

 Command Executor:
-- With the output from TXTParser, the Command Executor will run the commands to run the robots on the board.
+- With the output from TXTParser, the Command Executor will run the commands step by step.

+Note: The command needs to run one by one because there are corner cases when two or more robots collide together.

 ## Future Improvements
 There are several improvements that can be extend here: